vega/vega-lite/site/docs/mark.md

 ### Dot Plot

-For example, the following dot plot use tick marks to show distribution of each car's Horsepower.
+For example, the following dot plot uses tick marks to show the distribution of each car's Horsepower.

 <span class="vl-example" data-name="tick_dot"></span>